A Guide to Buying a Mobile Home in Winnipeg

 • Mobile Home on Owned Land but Movable

-• Traditional mortgages don’t typically apply.
+• Traditional mortgages may or may not apply.
 Instead, you might use a chattel mortgage, which secures the loan with the mobile home itself as personal property.

 • Mobile Home in a Park (No Land Ownership)

-• A personal loan is usually the best option.
-Be cautious of loan limits to ensure you can cover the full cost of the mobile home.
+• Be cautious of loan limits to ensure you can cover the full cost of the mobile home.

 3. Location and Land Ownership

-• Freehold vs. Leasehold: Mobile homes in Winnipeg may be freehold (owned land) or part of a leased-land park.
+• Freehold vs. Leasehold - Mobile homes in Winnipeg may be freehold (owned land) or part of a leased-land park.
 With leased-land properties, buyers rent the land from a park owner, which typically involves a monthly fee.
 These fees can vary widely, and it’s essential to clarify what services (e.g., water, sewage, garbage removal) are included as well as the amount of municipal taxes.
-Owning the land can protect you from fluctuations in mobile park fees, and it may slightly appreciate over time.
+Owning the land can protect you from fluctuations in mobile park fees, and the land value may appreciate over time.

 4. Condition and Required Maintenance